tribbin/TagCloudSVG/README.md

 #TagCloudSVG

-A modern and customizable TagCloud using SVG and JSON.
+A modern and customizable TagCloud using SVG.

 ##Example.html